Emergency nursing: In the United Kingdom

 A specialist nurse will independently assess, diagnose, investigate, and treat a wide range of common accidents and injuries working autonomously without supervision by medical staff.
 They primarily treat a wide range of musculoskeletal problems, skin problems and minor illnesses.
 They are trained in advanced nursing skills.
 Under the National Health Service grading system, ENPs are typically graded Band 6 or 7.

 Additionally, some specialized nurses perform as emergency care practitioners.
 They generally work in the pre-hospital setting dealing with a wide range of medical or emergency problems.
 Their primary function is to assess, diagnose and treat a patient in the home in an emergency setting.

 In the United States

-An advanced practice nurse assesses, diagnoses, and treats a variety of common illnesses, injuries and disease processes in emergency care settings.
+An advanced practice nurse assesses, diagnoses, and treats a variety of common illnesses, injuries and disease processes in children and teens in emergency care settings.
 ENPs are trained in advanced nursing and medical skills such as x-ray interpretation, ophthalmic slit lamp examination, suturing, local and regional anesthesia, abscess incision and drainage, advanced airway techniques, fracture reduction, and casting and splinting.